yvind/omapmaker/README.md

     -f, passing this flag adds formlines to the output map

+    -t <threads>, number of threads to run on, default value 4

 To do:

-    -t <threads>, number of threads to run on

     -GPU, passing this flag runs the calculations on the GPU